learn-anything/chrome-extensions/README.md

 - [Tabb](http://tabb-extension.com/) - Search, save, and manage your tabs, history, and bookmarks.
 - [Tabs Backup & Restore](https://chrome.google.com/webstore/detail/tabs-backup-restore/dehocbglhkaogiljpihicakmlockmlgd) - Backup an entire Chrome session (windows and tabs).
 - [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) - Is used to run userscripts which are a little computer programs that can add various elements to extend web pages.
 - [Taskade](https://chrome.google.com/webstore/detail/taskade-team-task-notes-a/hcobdfnjjaceclfdjpmmpiknimccjpmf) - Team task list, notes and chat, all in one app.
-Get work done faster and smarter.
-Taskade is simple, flexible and fun.
 - [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm) - Probably the best adblocker for chrome there is.
 - [uMatrix](https://github.com/gorhill/uMatrix) - Point and click matrix to filter net requests according to source, destination and type.
 - [Video Speed Controller](https://chrome.google.com/webstore/detail/video-speed-controller/nffaoalbilbmmfgbnbgppjihopabppdk) - Speed up, slow down, advance and rewind any HTML5 video with quick shortcuts.